Opioid use disorder: Withdrawal

 Opioid withdrawal can occur with a sudden decrease in, or cessation of, opioids after prolonged use.
 Onset of withdrawal depends on the half-life of the opioid that was used last.
-With heroin this typically occurs five hours after use; with methadone, it may take two days.
+With heroin this typically occurs five hours after use.
+With methadone, it may take two days.

 The length of time that major symptoms occur also depends on the opioid used.
 For heroin withdrawal, symptoms are typically greatest at two to four days and can last up to two weeks.
-Less significant symptoms may remain for an even longer period, in which case the withdrawal is known as post-acute-withdrawal syndrome.
+Less significant symptoms may remain longer, in which case the withdrawal is known as post-acute-withdrawal syndrome.